 Abbey Slattery is a writer, editor, and pop culture aficionado.
 She has contributed to newspapers, magazines and websites, but is most prolific on Twitter.

 Growing up, movie night was a sacred tradition.
-We turned the lights down, popped two huge bowls of buttery popcorn, and got cozy on the couch...then debated which movie we would watch for so long that most of the popcorn was mostly gone by the time we decided.
+We turned the lights down, popped two huge bowls of buttery popcorn, and got cozy on the couch...then debated which movie we would watch for so long that most of the popcorn was demolished by the time we came to a consensus.

 Oftentimes, our indecisiveness meant we were overruled by my dad, who usually picked blockbuster action movies or old science fiction films—which was when I was first introduced to the kickassery of Sigourney Weaver in Alien.
 After seeing Ripley blast away aliens on-screen, I started to seek out more female-centric movies, and for me, that first taste of girl power in film sparked a feminist flame that’s still burning today.
 Thanks, Dad.